NilMG/grad778-f22-w08-cli/README.md

-My favorite food is: Burger
+My favorite food is: Cheeseburger